jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![Whitehall](https://techvolution.io/content/images/2020/04/whitehall-charles.jpg)

 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
 On the ceiling is a painting commissioned by his father, King James, which shows him being escorted to Heaven by angels.
 Charles was raised his entire life to be a divine king.
-Could you see outside the Matrix and its divine rights of nobles if you were him?
+Could you see outside the Matrix and its divine rights of nobles philosophy, if you were him?
 Credit: Wikimedia Commons._

 ## Charles Speaks